Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: DNNs tend to encode sparse interactions

-Note that the above monotonicity assumption corresponds to a relatively ideal case.
-If many variables in the input sample represent the background or are not directly related to the target class, or if the model is not well-trained, then reducing the number of the occluded/masked input variables in the input sample may not necessarily lead to the increase of the classification confidence of the model.
-For example, there may exist background image regions (\textit{e.g.}, image regions that represent grass or sky) in an image classification task, or background words (\textit{e.g.}, articles) in a text classification task.
-In these cases, we may simply consider the set of input variables that are related to the classification (\textit{e.g.}, image regions on the target object) as the entire set of input variables $N$, without considering other input variables.
+\textbf{Justification of the monotonicity assumption.} Assumption 2 commonly holds on different samples and DNNs.
+We justify this assumption through both theoretical analysis and experiments.
+Theoretically speaking, if we limit our discussion to two specific masked samples $S$ and $S'$ \textit{s.t.} $S\subsetneq S'$, we cannot always ensure $u(S) < u(S')$, because some variables in $S'\setminus S$ may be unrelated to the classification, and may even have negative contributions to the classification.
+However, Assumption 2 focuses on the \textbf{average} output over all $m$-order masked states, { $\bar{u}^{(m)}=\mathbb{E}_{|S|=m}[u(S)]$}, which is much stabler and more robust than the output on a specific masked state $u(S)$.
+Thus, the monotonicity assumption is common for an input sample.
+Please see Appendix \ref{apdx:example-monotonicity} for an example.

+For experimental justification of Assumption 2, we conducted experiments on three Large Language Models (LLMs), including the OPT-1.3B model~\citep{zhang2022opt}, the BAAI Aquila-7B model~\citep{aquila}, and the LLaMA-7B model~\citep{touvron2023llama}.
+We tested these {networks} on 1000 sentences from the SQuAD dataset~\citep{rajpurkar-etal-2016-squad}.
+For each input sentence, we followed~\cite{shen2023can} to select $n=10$ words from the sentence as input variables to reduce the computational cost.
+Please see Appendix \ref{apdx:exp_setting_LLM} for details on the input sentences, how to determine the set $N$, and how to mask words in $N \setminus T$ when computing $v(\bm{x}_T)$.
+Table \ref{tab:verify-assumption2-3} shows that on all LLMs, over 84\% of the input samples satisfied the monotonicity assumption.
+Figure \ref{fig:visual-monotonicity}(a) also visualizes the increase of the average output of the $m$-th order $\bar{u}^{(m)}$ along with the order $m$ on different LLMs.

-Nevertheless, it is still possible that a model is not well-trained, and thus encodes incorrect interactions of input variables that disrupt the monotonicity of the model output.
-In this paper, we do not consider such a case and only focus on the ideal case where a model is well-trained.
+Table \ref{tab:verify-assumption2-3} also shows that because of the complexity of training an LLM, in a few cases, the average {network output} of the $m$-th order was not always monotonic along with the order $m$.
+In fact, this conflicted with the common logic, but it was still possible because the extremely high diversity of sentences made the LLM difficult to be sufficiently trained (fully converge).
+In this study, we did not consider such a case and only focused on the ideal case where a {network} was well-trained.

-Third, we need to ensure that the classification confidence of the model does not significantly degrade on masked input samples.
-In real applications, the classification/detection of occluded samples is quite common.
-Thus, for a well-trained AI model, its confidence in classifying occluded (masked) samples should not be too low, compared to the confidence on unmasked samples.
+Third, we need to ensure that the classification confidence of the {DNN} does not significantly degrade on masked input samples.
+In real applications, the classification/detection of occluded samples is common.
+Thus, for a well-trained {DNN}, its confidence {when classifying occluded (masked) samples should not be substantially lower than its confidence for unmasked samples.}